DefectiveStudios/UniMerge-Docs/README.md

 Anyway enough about the tool, here's how to use it!
 Let's start with a very basic case.
 We have two versions of some object and want to see if/how they are different.
 Our job is to make them the saaaaame.

 ## How To Merge Objects
-1. Open the ObjectMerge Window (Window -> Object Merge -> Object Merge)
+1. Open the ObjectMerge Window (Window -> UniMerge -> Object Merge)
-2. Drag your objects from the scene to "mine" and "theirs" at the top of the window
+2. Drag your objects from the scene to the object fields marked "Mine" and "Theirs" at the top of the window

 That’s it!
 Now you’ll see the interface in all its glory.
 If your objects are simple, there’s not much to inspect.
 If you have a more complicated object, you might get something like this:

 So what’s going on here??
-I’ll break it down:
+Let's break it down:
 <img src="https://github.com/DefectiveStudios/UniMerge-Docs/raw/master/breakdown.png" width=400 align=right />
+1. **Options**:
-1. **Options**: _Deep Copy_ will set references to objects you just copied in the object it was copied to.
-Disable this if you don't want this behavior or if copying a large, complex object crashes Unity (sorry about that).  _Log_ will enable logging on certain operations.  _Compare Attributes_ will enable the inclusion of GameObject attributes (name, layer, tag, etc.) in the comparison algorithm.  _Expand Differences_ will open up any objects (and their parents) that have differences.  _Refresh_ will refresh the whole tree, comparing every object and attribute, resetting the row color.
-Use this if anything seems fish or out of date, or if you make changes to the objects outside of the ObjectMerge window which can't be tracked.  _Row Height_ is pretty self-explanatory.
-Pick from one or three levels of padding between rows.
+  - _Deep Copy_ will set references to objects you just copied in the object it was copied to.
+Disable this if you don't want this behavior or if copying a large, complex object crashes Unity (sorry about that).
-2. **Filters**: The drop-downs on the right will list every component type available in your project.
-Use them like you use the layer mask GUI on lights and cameras to include/exclude component types from the comparison.
-Those components will still show up red if there are differences, but they won't be checked in their parent object.
-All three lists are checked simultaneously, and have to be broken up because Unity's mask GUI can only handle 31 items at a time.
+  - _Log_ will enable logging on certain operations.
+  - _Compare Attributes_ will enable the inclusion of GameObject attributes (name, layer, tag, etc.) in the comparison algorithm.
+  - _Expand Differences_ will open up any objects (and their parents) that have differences.
+  - _Refresh_ will refresh the whole tree, comparing every object and attribute, resetting the row color.
+Operations done in the Object Merge window will automatically trigger a refresh, but we give you a button just in case.
+Use this if anything seems sus or out of date, or if you make changes to the objects outside of the ObjectMerge window.
+  - _Row Height_ is pretty self-explanatory.
+Pick from one of three levels of padding between rows.
+2. **Filters**: On the right, you can search for and add components which will be ignored in the comparison check.
+The rows for these components will still show up red if there are differences, but they won't be checked in their parent object, meaning that if all other components are green, the parent object will be green.
+This can be useful if properties are set to unique values via, like meshes that are generated on-demand for custom UI frameworks.
+Enter all or part of the component name (e.g. `MeshFilter`) you would like to filter.
+The search is case sensitive, and searches by full type name (including namespace).
+All matching types are sorted by full type name length (shortest first) after eliminating any types that are already filtered.
+If you press Return after typing a search query, one type will be added and the field will be cleared.
+If you click the `+` button to the right of the search field, the query string remains in the field and multiple types can be added quickly in succcession.
+For example, if you search for `mesh` and keep clicking `+` you will add all types with `mesh` in their name.
+You can remove types from the filter list by clicking the corresponding label under the search field.
+The tooltip for each type name includes the full name in case your project includes types with the same name in different namespaces.
 3. **Root object slots**:  Drop your root objects here.
 Once you fill both, the merge interface will magically appear!
-Use the clear button if you want to get rid of the interface (for some reason).
-The object picker breaks because we’re using a GUISkin for the window.
-The _PrefabInstance_ you see below the object field tells you the prefab state of the object (this one happens to have no prefab).
 4. **Foldouts**: GameObjects, Components, and some properties will be listed with a little arrow next to them.
 As with everywhere else in the Unity interface, this arrow expands the contents below.
 Note that all foldouts here are tied to both sides at once.
 This is intentional in order to keep the layout sane and make it so that blank space means the object is actually missing.
 Holding alt while clicking on a GameObject foldout will expand/collapse all of its children with it.
-5. **Ping Button**: The Ping button will ping the object in the hierarchy, in case you need to do something with it in the scene.
+5. **Focus and Ping Buttons**: The Ping (`P`) button will ping the object in the hierarchy, in case you need to do something with it in the scene.
+The Focus (`F`) button will focus the scene camera on an object, and ping it as well.
-6. **Mid buttons**: These have a lot of different states.
+6. **Middle buttons**: These have a lot of different states.
 Generally speaking, the one on the left pertains to an object on the left, and the right to the right.
-There’s one situation where a button exists but doesn't work - this is temporary.
 If you try to copy an object to an empty space which is also empty in the parent, you’ll get a warning telling you to copy the parent over.
-Moving on...
-    * This set of buttons applies to a GameObject.
-Soon I’ll be differentiating the rows visually, but either way, it is important to understand that these arrows do specific things.
-When copying between two existing GameObjects, this copies all components and properties in the direction of the arrow.
+    * When using the left/right buttons between two existing GameObjects, this copies all components and properties in the direction of the arrow.
 If you click the right button, the left side will override the right, and vice versa.
-    * These arrows copy data between components.
+    * The left/right buttons can also be used on Components.
 All properties are copied.
-    * These arrows copy data between properties.
-Only the value at this row is copied.
+    * The left/right buttons can also be used on individual properties.
+Only the value at this row (or child rows if the property has children) is copied.
     * Sometimes, when one side is missing, you’ll get an X on the side that has the object.
 This will delete that object (or component), thus making that row the same by eliminating it.
     * Sometimes you won’t see buttons.
 This is because the opposite object is missing entirely (not just missing that component).
 You will also get this for any properties of a missing component.
 You need to copy the component over to get those properties--you can’t copy them into nothing.
-7. **Show/Hide**: The column on the right has two buttons that affect the entire row (not just one object).
+7. **Show/Hide components**: The column on the right has a button (`+`) that affect the entire row (not just one object).
 To differentiate between children and components, components are shown/hidden by a button instead of the foldout.
 There is a separator after each row which is usually the same color as the row.
 On GameObject rows, the separator can be green while the row is red.
 This signifies that attributes and components are the same, but there are differences in child GameObjects.
 8. **Mismatched row**: If an object or component doesn't have a spouse (matching object on the other side), you will get an _X_ button on the side where it exists.
 This button will destroy the object or component, thus making that row "equal" by getting rid of it.
 You will not get copy buttons when showing components of a mismatched object.
 You must first copy the object over to copy the components.
 Note that you'll see empty space on the side without the object.

 ## Selection Cursor
-Click on a row or press the up/down arrow to select rows.
+Click on a row or press the up/down arrow keys to select rows.
 The selected row will be slightly darker than the other rows.
 You can use the following keyboard shortcuts to get around:
 * Up/Down arrows to move to the previous/next row
 * Shift + Up to collapse rows as you ascend into their parent
 * Shift + Down to expand rows that have children